HL7/smart-app-launch/input/pages/task-launch.md

 Two profiles are defined:

-* [Task/task-ehr-launch](StructureDefinition-task-ehr-launch.html), requests an EHR launch with optional appContext.
+* [task-ehr-launch](StructureDefinition-task-ehr-launch.html), requests an EHR launch with optional appContext.
-* [Task/task-standalone-launch](StructureDefinition-task-standalone-launch.html), requests a standalone launch.
+* [task-standalone-launch](StructureDefinition-task-standalone-launch.html), requests a standalone launch.

 #### Requesting an EHR launch

-The [Task/task-ehr-launch](StructureDefinition-task-ehr-launch.html), requests an EHR launch with optional appContext.
+A Task with the profile [task-ehr-launch](StructureDefinition-task-ehr-launch.html), requests an EHR launch with optional appContext.

 The subject field, if present indicates the patient resource to be used in the launch context.